zahar01/ToDo-Show/README.md

 # ToDo-show extension

-This extension "todo-show" is needed to showing all yours "ToDo's" in file.
+This extension "todo-show" is needed to show all yours "ToDo's" in file.

 ## Usage